-To be commercially successful, we must convince spine surgeons that our products are an attractive alternative to our competitors' products and that our Disruptive Technologies are an attractive alternative to existing surgical treatments of spine disorders.
+To be commercially successful, we must convince spine surgeons and hospitals that our products are an attractive alternative to our competitors' products and that our Disruptive Technologies are an attractive alternative to existing surgical treatments of spine disorders.

 Spine surgeons play a significant role in determining the course of treatment and, ultimately, the type of product that will be used to treat a patient, so we rely on effectively marketing to them.
-In order for us to sell our products, we must convince spine surgeons that they are attractive alternatives to competing products for use in spine procedures.
-Acceptance of our products depends on educating spine surgeons as to the distinctive characteristics, perceived benefits, safety and cost-effectiveness of our products as compared to our competitors' products and on training spine surgeons in the proper application of our products.
-If we are not successful in convincing spine surgeons of the merit of our products or educating them on the use of our products, they may not use our products and we will be unable to increase our sales and sustain growth or profitability.
+Hospitals, however, are also often actively involved in the evaluation of products and the decision of which product to purchase.
+In order for us to sell our products, we must convince spine surgeons and hospitals that our products are attractive alternatives to competing products for use in spine procedures.
+Acceptance of our products depends on educating spine surgeons and hospitals as to the distinctive characteristics, perceived benefits, safety and cost-effectiveness of our products as compared to our competitors' products and on training spine surgeons in the proper application of our products.
+If we are not successful in convincing spine surgeons and hospitals of the merit of our products or educating them on the use of our products, they may not use our products and we will be unable to increase our sales and sustain growth or profitability.